iblech/agdapad/README.md

 ## Reverse proxying for TLS support

-Add something like this to the `http` block in your `nginx.conf` to redirect traffic (including https trafic) to the host to the container.
+Add something like this to the `http` block in your `nginx.conf` to redirect traffic (including https traffic) to the host to the container.

     # important to prevent annoying reconnects
     proxy_send_timeout 600;